simonhuwiler/spyhide-report/README.md

 # The App and the myth of remote installation
 [In a cinematic trailer](https://www.youtube.com/watch?v=1N98WJrZ2Yk), SpyHide claims that the SpyWare can be installed without physical contact.
 This is strongly questioned.

 SpyHide offers two apps.
 The conventional app is installed on the target device by the attacker himself.
 As of August 2020, the app has been extended so that it can be installed by the victim themselves.
 For this purpose, the website *tesla-ringtone.site* was launched as a front.
 The attacker is supposed to encourage the target to download a ringtone app there.
 After installation, the app requests an activation code, which is provided by the attacker and connects the target device to his account.
+SpyHide described the app as follows:

 > «Spyhide remote tracker app is in fact a Ringtone Creator application, but within that is embedded  Spyhide tracking application, the tracker app is completely hidden in Ringtone Creator application, so that you can introduce this application as a professional Ringtone Creator to your target person and encourage him/her to install this application on his/her cell phone.»